 You have at least a basic understanding of the importance of search engine optimization (SEO) for content planning and marketing.
 You’re aware that good SEO planning helps your content rank higher, faster.

 So, website traffic growth through better SEO is our intermediate goal now, with some form of ‘conversion’ being the next goal: to generate an inquiry, make a sale, get a donation (e.g., non-profits), gain a new email subscriber, etc.

 SEO Keyword Software for Planning

-We’ll use a combination of two free keyword research tools and SEO PowerSuite’s Rank Tracker program to help us decide on a content keyword focus for a hypothetical project.
+We’ll use a combination of keyword research tools, including SEO PowerSuite’s Rank Tracker program, to help us decide on a content keyword focus for a hypothetical project.

-The free SEO tools used here are Keywords Everywhere and Ubersuggest.
+The first two SEO tools used below are Keywords Everywhere and Ubersuggest.

-(Note: Also be sure to review this post on several free Google SEO tools that are available to all.)
+Also be sure to review this post on several free Google SEO tools that are available to all.

 Then, in combination with the pro version of SEO PowerSuite, we’re going to evaluate the initial set of target keywords and look at SEO keyword difficulty… a measure of our ability to rank on Google Page 1 organic search results for one or more of these keywords.